 - A description of the appeal or campaign you are analyzing.

-- The name and date of the activity file you uploaded.
+- The name and date of the direct mail/activity file you uploaded.

 - Screenshots of your Filters panel and any "Avid Generated" rows you have questions about.